 The DMA Employee Life Cycle

-During the spring, we encourage you to join the DMA Staff Facebook groups to stay connected.
+During the spring, we encourage you to join our private Staff Facebook groups to stay connected.
 To ensure that each location is properly staffed, we ask you to inform your Regional Director(s) and HR no later than April of changes to your summer availability.
 Access to online camp training will be available in May.
 Instructional staff will also need to complete curriculum training and attend course webinars.

 Each location will have a camp setup day and a mandatory on-site orientation.
 By this time, your training and certifications should be complete.
 Although the summer is busy, we expect all staff to still check emails regularly and complete their exit surveys.
-DMA will send out W – 2s and T4s during tax season so please provide HR with an updated address if it changes.
+We will send out W – 2s and T4s during tax season so please provide HR with an updated address if it changes.

 Frequently Asked Questions